 - YES More than 30 inches off the ground at any point.

-- YES Larger than 200 square feet.
+- YES Bigger than 200 square feet.

 ⚠️ The "Unpermitted" Risk

-2. The 3-Step Inspection Checklist
+2. The Inspection Checklist

 1. Footings Inspection

-When: After digging holes, BEFORE pouring concrete.
+When: After you dig the holes, but BEFORE you pour concrete.

 2. Framing Inspection